Glass (band): Contract at last

 In April 2011 Glass came back to their hometown of Port Townsend, Washington to record a "live in-the-studio" album.
-They booked the old Arcadia Barn, where they had recorded thirty-eight years earlier, now renovated and called "The Palindrome."
+They booked the old Arcadia Barn, where they had recorded thirty-eight years earlier, now renovated and called The Palindrome.
 Produced by bassist Jeff Sherman, the album was recorded in Zen style; the band did not undergo the usual months of pre-recording preparations but instead came together in the studio and played whatever ideas came to mind.
 These recordings were made largely on period instruments, in the old-fashioned way, directly to a two-track analog tape recorder, just as they had in 1973.
-They were also given permission to record inside The First Presbyterian Church of Port Townsend on their magnificent 1849 Whalley-Genung pipe organ.
-The album, titled Palindrome, was mastered by Michael King (engineer and author of "Wrong Movements: A Robert Wyatt Biography") and released in 2014 on Musea Records.
+They were also given permission to record inside The First Presbyterian Church of Port Townsend on their 1849 Whalley-Genung pipe organ.
+The album, titled Palindrome, was mastered by Michael King (engineer and author of Wrong Movements: A Robert Wyatt Biography) and released in 2014 on Musea Records.

 During March and April 2015 Glass laid down basic tracks for a new album, entitled Emergence.
 Produced by Greg Sherman, the album went through a long two-year gestation of being honed and edited, eventually adding some sax and vocals by three guest musicians.
 The album was released January 5, 2018.

-Glass has a short cameo in the 2015 film about the Canterbury scene, Romantic Warriors III: Canterbury Tales, and appears more extensively (over 26 minutes of performance footage, plus two interviews) in the companion disc Romantic Warriors III: Special Features DVD, both from Zeitgeist Media.
+Glass has a cameo in the 2015 film about the Canterbury scene, Romantic Warriors III: Canterbury Tales, and appears more extensively (over 26 minutes of performance footage, plus two interviews) in the companion disc Romantic Warriors III: Special Features DVD, both from Zeitgeist Media.

-With the decline in physical media, in 2022 Glass began making their back catalog available on Bandcamp, Amazon, YouTube, Apple Music, iTunes, Pandora (service), Spotify, TikTok, iHeartRadio, Instagram, Qobuz, MediaNet, Boomplay and others.
+With the decline in physical media, in 2022 Glass began making their back catalog available on platforms such as Bandcamp, Amazon, YouTube, Apple Music, Spotify, and TikTok.